 Your subcontract workers may be considered employees under workers’ compensation law.

-Our clients often ask us questions regarding how their subcontractors affect their insurance.
-One frequent concern is whether the subs fall under their workers’ compensation policy.
+Our clients often ask questions regarding how subcontractors affect their insurance.
+One frequent concern is whether the subs increase premiums on their workers’ compensation policy.
 Under workers’ compensation law, an employee can include part-time workers, seasonal, temporary, minors, trainees, immigrants, and working family members.

 IRS verses Workers’ Compensation

-First, it is important to understand that workers compensation law and the IRS do not use the same definition of “subcontractor”.
-If someone is paid by 1099, that may meet the IRS’ definition, but that person could still be considered an employee under state workers’ compensation law.
+Workers’ compensation law is governed by each state individually and these states do not utilize the same definition of “subcontractor” as the IRS.
+If a worker is paid by 1099, that may meet the IRS’ definition, but that person could still be considered an employee under state workers’ compensation law.

-Definitions vary, but generally a person is considered an employee if ALL of the following are met:
+Definitions vary by state, but generally a worker is considered an employee if ALL of the following are met:

 - They are paid,